wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-threat-protection-microsoft-365-defender/includes/7-manage-anti-phishing-policies.md

   :::column-end:::
   :::column:::
     Defines which email addresses will be protected by the policy.
-**Note**: You can add up to 60 internal and external addresses that you want to protect from impersonation.
+**Note that**: You can add up to 60 internal and external addresses that you want to protect from impersonation.
   :::column-end:::
   :::column:::
     Ensure that mail from outside your organization isn't an impersonation of one of the users on the list of users you're protecting.
 Examples of users you might want to protect are high-level executives, business owners, external board members, and so on.